TrueFiEng/useDApp/packages/siwe/README.md

 # @useDapp/siwe

-### Ethereum 🤝 React
+### UseDapp 🤝 SIWE

-React framework for Signing In With Ethereum.
+Usedapp's plugin to Signing-in with Ethereum.

-More info about SIWE can be found [here](https://login.xyz/)
+More info about Sign-in with Ethereum can be found [here](https://login.xyz/)

 ## Documentation

-For detailed feature walkthrough checkout [documentation](https://usedapp-docs.netlify.app/docs).
+For detailed feature walkthrough checkout [documentation](https://usedapp-docs.netlify.app/docs/Guides/Sign%20in%20with%20Ethereum).

 ## Contributing